Divepit/3d-vision-sugical-data-collection-interaction-package/README.md

 2. Test the service:

-To test the "acquire_observable_coordinate" service, use the following command:
+To test the "execute_observing_path" service, use the following command:

 ```sh
 rosservice call /execute_observing_path "input_point: